penguinolog/binfield/README.rst

     '<FramePending(x=0x00, base=16) at 0x7FD0ACAD3188>'

-Nested structures is supported, if required.
+Nested structures are supported, if required.
 Definition example (not aligned with any real data):

 .. code-block:: python